-- Units will ensure that information is available to inform parents of the outreach service and the staff roles. - All care delivered by the outreach team is documented in the patients' medical notes and any plans of care are communicated with the multidisciplinary team. - Minimal patient information or confidential notes should be carried with outreach personnel whilst travelling to visits. - Ideally, all notes should be accessible to other community professionals such as GPs, Health Visitors and community AHPs.
+- Units should ensure that information is available to inform parents of the outreach service and the staff roles. - All care delivered by the outreach team should be documented in the patients' medical notes, and/or parent medical records where necessary, and any plans of care are communicated with the multidisciplinary team. - Minimal patient information or confidential notes should be carried with outreach personnel whilst travelling to visits. - Ideally, all notes should be accessible to other community professionals such as GPs, midwives, Health Visitors and community AHPs.